 Many schools worry about the health and safety aspects of keeping bees on the premises.
 Here is an article about two schools’ experiences of keeping bees to show you what is possible: Beekeeping in the curriculum (published by Special Children magazine, February 2018).

 Meanwhile, the Wiltshire Bee & Honey Day is an annual, free event for anyone who wants to learn about bees and beekeeping.

 The day is designed to increase awareness honeybees and there are talks aimed at people who are thinking of taking up beekeeping.
 If you have ever thought about keeping bees at your school, this is the perfect opportunity to find out more – you will find that your local bee club is ready to offer as much support and advice as you want.
 We can also put you in touch with schools, including special schools, that are already keeping bees to find out the impact of this on their pupils.

-The 2019 event takes place at the Corn Exchange in Devizes on 5 October.
-Although the event takes place on a Saturday, schools will be able to drop off children’s exhibits at the Corn Exchange the night before the event.
-Teachers, pupils and their parents/carers are welcome to attend and view their exhibits (after judging) and listen to any of the talks.
+The 2022 event takes place at the Corn Exchange in Devizes on 8 October.
+Teachers, pupils and their parents/carers are welcome to attend and listen to any of the talks.